 No, you or your parent, step-parent, grandparent, spouse, partner or civil partner must work or have worked within the UK rail freight industry.

-Yes, applicants need to provide supporting evidence, including evidence of the close family member’s employment in the UK rail freight industry, and depending on the type of application they make other evidence such as exam results, evidence of enrollment on educational courses, and of the costs they will incur in order for the Grant Committee to make awards.
+Yes, applicants need to provide supporting evidence, including evidence of the close family member’s employment in the UK rail freight industry, (this must be demonstrated by a copy of a payslip, pension document or contract of employment) and depending on the type of application they make other evidence such as exam results, evidence of enrolment on educational courses, and of the costs they will incur in order for the Grant Committee to make awards.
 The application forms make it clear what is required.

 You should use the Educational funding form.